doktor500/nextjs-spike/README.md

 ## Implementation Notes

-This repository contains an example of how to use an hexagonal architecture approach (A.K.A ports and adapters) in a NextJS application.
+This repository contains an example of how to use a hexagonal architecture approach (A.K.A ports and adapters) in a NextJS application.

 ## Implementation Notes